MyResearch Frequently Asked Questions

 If the Chief Investigator can see the application but cannot edit any answers, then they have only been given VIEW access and should ask the application owner to change their access level to EDIT.

-Can I delete/ withdraw an application?
+Can I delete or withdraw an application?

 MyResearch Ethics